 On the 1st Sunday of the month, your children are welcome to participate with you in Holy Communion, which takes place during the main worship services.
 On the 2nd, 3rd, and 4th Sunday mornings of the month, we have Kids’ Worship available for children (ages 4 -2nd grade) during both worship services.
 In Kids’ Worship, we encourage biblical knowledge and imagination through Godly Play, exploring the stories of Scripture in simple and powerful ways.

 Between our worship services, Sunday School classes are offered in the Sanctuary building for children aged 2-3 years (Room 103), 4-K (Room 104), 1st & 2nd grades (Room 110), and 3-5th grades (Room 102).
-At Wesley Memorial, we use an exciting, Bible-exploring United Methodist Sunday School curriculum called Deep Blue Kids.
-Parents, be sure to check it out – it has tons of great resources for you, too!
+At Wesley Memorial, we learn more about Jesus, the Bible, and the love of God through using exciting, Bible-exploring United Methodist Sunday School curriculum.
+Parents, if you’re interested, there are resources available for you as well, and we’d be happy to connect you with those.

 If you are interested in teaching Sunday School classes, we’d welcome your help!
 To start the process, please sign up here.
 If you’re already a Sunday School teacher, weekly curriculum can be found here.
 Thanks for all that you do!

 Nursery care is provided for children (ages birth to 3) every Sunday morning during both worship services and the Sunday School hour.
 The nursery is located in Room 101 of the Sanctuary building.